madlexa/lurry/README.md

 Lurry is a library with support for custom SQL, which allows using Groovy templates - `GString`.
 It enables to use groovy constructions in SQL queries.

 Lurry can use following formats for saving queries: `yaml`, `xml` and `json`.

-For data storage it can be used `files`, `http` and `smb`.
+`files`, `http` and `smb` can be used for data storage.
 In the future the list of formats and resources can be expanded.

 Lurry Goals:
-* Simple and convenient way to use SQL with object-oriented applications
+* A simple and convenient way to use SQL with object-oriented applications
-* Reduce count of queries
+* The reduction of number of queries

 ### License